Waxing Gibbous on

 Moon before descending node

-12 days after ascending node on 13 January 2029 at 21:21 in ♑ Capricorn.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 28 January 2029 at 08:40 in ♋ Cancer.
+12 days after ascending node on 13 January 2029 at 21:21 in ♑ Capricorn the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 28 January 2029 at 08:40 in ♋ Cancer.

 Moon at northern standstill

 At 12:31 the Moon is meeting its standstill point to reach North declination of ∠25.172°.
 This is the year's northernmost lunar standstill of 2029.
-Over the next 12 days the lunar orbit is going to extend southward to face maximum declination of ∠-25.127° at the point of next standstill in ♐ Sagittarius on 8 February 2029 at 06:14.
+Over the upcoming 12 days the lunar orbit is going to tilt southward to face maximum declination of ∠-25.127° at the point of next southern standstill in ♐ Sagittarius on 8 February 2029 at 06:14.

 Syzygy in 3 days